ladrians/RoboND-DeepRL-Project-P8/REPORT.md

 The solution was to compare the complete project with the one on the VM and apply the differences, the following [commit](https://github.com/ladrians/RoboND-DeepRL-Project-P8/commit/58eb009e0dbe98c3ed11f3bf1aba2ce2cadfa191) solves the issue.

 ## Conclusion / Future Work

+Deep Reinforcement Learning is a new field and an active area of research.
+It promises to provide an end-to-end, `pixels to actions` solution for many robotics problems.
+The deeper understanding of surroundings that can be achieved with RL agents: an agent can perform experiments to better `understand` its complex and changing environment, which leads to more nuanced and human-like behavior by the robot.

+There are other alternaves to DQN such as the [Sarsa algorithm](https://www.cse.unsw.edu.au/~cs9417ml/RL1/algorithms.html).
+The major difference between Sarsa and Q-Learning, is that the maximum reward for the next state is not necessarily used for updating the Q-values (learning table).
+Instead, a new action, and therefore reward, is selected using the same policy that determined the original action.
+This is how Sarsa is able to take into account the control policy of the agent during learning.
+It means that information needs to be stored longer before the action values can be updated, but also means that our robot is going to take risky actions much frequently.

+Another possibility is to experiment with the [Asynchronous Advantage Actor-Critic(A3C) algorithm](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-8-asynchronous-actor-critic-agents-a3c-c88f72a5e9f2).
+This algorithm eclipses DQN because it is faster and more robust.
+It builds on actor-critic with the innovations of multiple `asynchronous` workers as well as an `advantage` feature.

+Finally, training a robot through trial and error in simulation cannot fully prepare it for a real world environment.
+While training in a simulator costs time and compute power, it doesn't involve the physical risk that occurs from failures with a real world mobile robot.
+Advances in photo-realistic generation of realistic simulation environments may hold promise in this area.

 ### Links:
  * `jetson-reinforcement` developed by [Dustin Franklin](https://github.com/dusty-nv).